Billiam/billiam.org/_posts/2024-05-02-cnc-streamdeck-pendant.md

 I'm currently using CNCjs with my GRBL-based CNC, and while there are some [really](https://wiki.printnc.info/en/grbl/jog2k-controller-pendant) [nice](https://github.com/nickshl/SmartPendant) pendants out there for 32-bit grblHAL boards, the options for physical devices and interfaces for older 8 bit boards like mine, with CNCjs, are very limited.

-Previous to this, I was using another pendant I put together, https://github.com/Billiam/cncjs-pendant-keyboardreader, using a wireless keyboard.
+Previous to this, I was using another pendant I put together, [cncjs-pendant-keyboardreader](https://github.com/Billiam/cncjs-pendant-keyboardreader), using a wireless keyboard.

-This supports smooth jogging, and a handful of macros and preset actions, but with no visual feedback, it was difficult to remember all of the commands and shortcuts.
+This supported smooth jogging, and a handful of macros and preset actions, but with no visual feedback, it was difficult to remember all of the commands and shortcuts.

 I found that if I hadn't used the machine in a while, I completely forgot which keys did what.
 Was it control or alt for faster jogging?
 How do you dismiss notifications or unpause a job?
 And so on.